 Vitamin B12 is the only one that’s necessary to supplement if you only eat whole foods.
-Here’s a list of the best vegan vitamin B12 supplements if you’d rather go that route.
+Here’s a list of the best vegan vitamin B12 supplements if that’s the only nutrient you’re really concerned about.

 All supplements on this page include B12 as methylcobalamin, the easiest form of vegan B12 to absorb.

-I spent a few hours researching different options, and the 5 I have here are the best overall.
+I spent a few hours researching different options, and the ones I have here are the best overall.